 - 4. NOTES the listing of this project in the draft 2021/22 Capital Works Program and Long Term Financial Plan, to be funded from DCP Cell 9 funds, for the amounts as listed in Recommendation 3 above; and - 5.
-NOTES the construction of the proposed development is estimated to commence by May 2022 and conclude in June 2022.
+NOTES the construction of the proposed development is estimated to commence in 2022/23.